toolsforexperiments/tfe-manual/docs/source/plottr/data.rst

 True

 .. note::
-    Make sure that both ``DataDict`` have the exact same structure.
-This means that every item of every data field that appears when using the method :meth:`same_structure <plottr.data.datadict.DataDictBase.same_structure>` (unit, axes, and label) are identical to one another.
+    Make sure that both DataDicts have the exact same structure.
+This means that every item of every data field that appears when using the method :meth:`same_structure <plottr.data.datadict.DataDictBase.same_structure>` (`unit`, `axes`, and `label`) are identical to one another, except for `values`.
     Any slight difference will make this method fail due to conflicting structures.

-The :meth:`append <plottr.data.DataDict.append>` method will do this check before appending the 2 ``DataDict``, and will only append them if the check returns ``True``.
+The :meth:`append <plottr.data.datadict.DataDict.append>` method will do this check before appending the 2 DataDict, and will only append them if the check returns ``True``.
 Once we know that the structure is the same we can append them:

 >>> data_dict_1.append(data_dict_2)
 >>> data_dict_1